alphagov/accessibility-personas/source/pawel/index.html.md

 You have 2 minutes to do the following tasks logged in as Pawel:

 1. Read the text.
-Find out where you can get Tamiflu if you’re a U.S. Government employee abroad.
+Find out where you can get Tamiflu if you are a U.S. Government employee abroad.
-2. Click on the correct button below the text before the timer expires.
+2. There are a couple of buttons below the text.
+Try to select the correct button before the timer expires.

 [Version 1 - issues for Pawel](bad.html)